 Last week, a truck owner and driver were charged with manslaughter in a case that brings up issues of pre-trip truck inspection liability.
 The truck in question had bad brakes and worn tires.
 And the prosecutors contend the owner knew it, but encouraged driving despite the danger.
-Both for drivers and fleets, this case shows the importance of a good pre-trip inspection.
+Both for drivers and fleets, this case shows the importance of a good pre-trip inspection and heavy duty truck driver training.
 And it means that fleets need to have a method for dealing with problems found.

 The truck crashed into another truck in California, killing the other driver.
 The owner of the truck, Jasbir Singh Sangha of JS Trucking and driver Ernest Allan Coublucq were both charged with vehicular manslaughter.